 - Chondroitin Sulfate: Helps rebuild cartilage

-The key for success with pit bull-type dogs is to continue to love them unconditionally, respect and enjoy them now and as they age.
+The key to success with pit bull-type dogs is to continue to love them unconditionally, and respect and enjoy them now and as they age.
+These big dogs need the best joint supplement for dogs, such as Glyde Mobility Chews for dogs.
 These loyal dogs will do the same in return.
 And most importantly, keep them as happy and healthy as possible!